 - Can a pact, that hasn’t been signed, be broken and of which someone was never conscious of?

-This new fraternity separates the human beings into two groups.
+Our new definition of fraternity separates the human beings into two groups.
 On one side, there are the citizens compromised in loving and supporting between them, expressed through the sign of the Constitution, these human beings are the citizens.
-On the other side, there are the people who haven’t signed the constitutional pact, and with them we must behave just as it is expressed in the liberty:
+On the other side, there are the other human beings who haven’t signed the constitutional pact, and with them we must behave just as it is expressed in the liberty:

 - “Do not do to another what you wouldn’t do to you”.

-That is, they are the guests of the citizens.
+That is, the non-signers of the pact are the guests of the citizens.

-The ideological concept of “fraternity” as it was expressed by the French people, it belongs to a different sphere than the liberty, because it implies a social commitment, and besides, its origin is in the millennial wisdom.
+The definition of “Fraternity” as it was expressed by the French people, it belongs to a different sphere than the liberty, because it implies a social commitment, and besides, its origin is in the millennial spiritual wisdom.

 The Mistake of Applying Definitions of an Old Era to the Current Reality

-The world is in a constant change and development process, thus, our understanding of the society must also be in a constant development, we must make ourselves questions about the validity of our paradigms, what was valid in 1800 cannot be the same in 2000, the humanity has seen more changes in the last 200 years, than in all the 5000 years of written history.
-Hence, our paradigms must be re-evaluated, we are not saying that they need to be discarded, but questioning the validity of the paradigms that we have inherited from our past generations, in the light of the new reality.
+The world is in a constant change and development process, thus, our understanding of the society must also be in a constant development, we must make ourselves questions about the validity of our paradigms, what was valid in 1800 cannot be the same in 2000, the humanity has seen more changes in the last 200 years, than in the rest of the more than 5000 years of written history.
+Hence, our paradigms must be re-evaluated, clarifying that we are not saying that we should reject them, what we have to do is question the validity of the paradigms that we have inherited from our past generations, in the light of the new reality.

-- Why should we teach the same to the children?
+- Why should we teach the same to all the children?

 - Shall we transmit the knowledge or teach to learn the knowledge?